sdrasco/BlameBot/README.md

 1. **My report looks outlandish.
 The images are the size of the moon!
 What gives?**

-   - BlameBot has full artistic license when it comes to color scheme, report layout, etc. Once in a while it halucinates a style so inovative that it isn't human redable.
+   - BlameBot has full artistic license when it comes to color scheme, report layout, etc. Occasionaly it halucinates a style so inovative that it isn't human redable.
 When that happens, try, try again.

 2. **Did your artist in residence make the adorable BlameBot logo?**